microsoft/pxt-microbit/docs/release-tests/ble-flashing.md

 Two mobile/tablet devices needed:
 - Android device with the micro:bit app installed.
+    - To load a different MakeCode URL long touch the micro:bit logo in the app main screen and a modal will appear with the option change
 - iOS device with the micro:bit app installed.
+    - To load a different MakeCode URL long press the MakeCode back chevron to choose beta.

 ## Test 1: Full flashing with Bluetooth from "Out of Box" and "Meet the micro:bit"